kylelaughlin/ruby-prompt__hashes/lib/hashes.md

 Hashes and Arrays are similar becuase they both hold collections of information which can be iterated over.
 In ruby, both hashes and arrays can hold a combination of different data types.
 They differ in the way you access information within them.
-In an array we would use the elements position within the array to call its index.
-In a hash, any given elements posiiton with the hash is arbitrary since we retrieve a value by providing the appropriate key.
+In an array we would use the element's position within the array to call its index.
+In a hash, any given element's posiiton within the hash is arbitrary since we retrieve a value by providing the appropriate key.
 Each array element has a value while hashs have key-value pairs.

 # How do you retrieve a particular value from a Hash?